 - Ph.D. in Social Psychology, Iowa State University, 2001

 - Master of Science in Psychology, Iowa State University, 1998

 - Bachelor of Arts, with honors, Williams College, 1996

 - Psychology 218 Statistics

 - Psychology/Religious Studies 311 Psychology of Religion

 - Psychology 317 Psychology and Law

 *indicates Bates student

-Douglass, A.B. (in press).
+Douglass, A.B.
+(2021).
 Bending toward justice in eyewitness identification research.
 Journal of Applied Research in Memory and Cognition.

 Douglass, A.B., & *Bustamante, L. (2012).
 Social influences on memory.
 In T. Valentine & J. D. Read (Eds.)
 Handbook of Applied Memory.
 Sage Press.